 Cinema City 2014 was visited by film professionals of international renown, like Loïc Magneron, founder of WIDE, a leading international film distribution company; Raymond Phathanavirangoon, a delegate for Cannes Critics' Week and program director for Hong Kong International Film Festival; but also by leading figures from culture and media such as Dag Asbjørnsen, Policy officer in the Creative Europe program.
 A special recognition of the Festival is the Lifetime achievement award, which was given last year to our very own film music composer, Zoran Simjanović, who was also an honorary guest of the Festival.

-Cinema City annually has over 500 accredited guests, among those: film authors, directors, actors, representatives of international festivals and film institutions, journalists, artists, etc. In addition to prestigious names from the world of film, the Festival’s Up to 10,000 bucks hosts over 300 young authors, who present the future of domestic and international film-making.
+Cinema City annually has over 500 accredited guests, among those: film authors, directors, actors, representatives of international festivals and film institutions, journalists, Music Brand Company, artists, etc. In addition to prestigious names from the world of film, the Festival’s Up to 10,000 bucks hosts over 300 young authors, who present the future of domestic and international film-making.